 Resources: Promotion has more information on the importance of an association website, social networking and other tools for public outreach.

 Fundraising for a brewers guild is essential to keep the organization running and vital for protecting the brewing community in that state.

 The Brewers Association is committed to helping your state guild not only get formed, but also thrive.

-Pete Johnson, BA Programs Manager, and Acacia Coast, State Brewers Associations Coordinator, work with guilds on development issues and liaison activities.
+Acacia Coast, state guilds manager, and Pete Johnson, state & regulatory affairs manager, work with guilds on development issues and liaison activities.
 There is also a guild list serve available for use by both formed groups and those in the formative process to facilitate communications between guilds and associations.